openvitae-tech/blackboard-lms/README.md

 ```

 ### Testing
+Make sure you have setup the test environment as mentioned in the earlier section
 ```
 $ rspec
 $ rspec -f d                 # view test descriptions
 $ rspec -f d --tag focus     # view test descriptions and run only focussed sections, usefull for debugging
 ```
+Note: prefix `bundle exec` if you are unable to run it using `rspec`

 You can run guard to keep running the tests during TDD.